How To Tan Safely In A Tanning Bed

 You can’t just show up to your tanning appointment unprepared.

-You need to start preparing your skin in the days leading up to your tanning-bed time, to ensure that it is ready to tan safely, and able to hold the tan for longer as well.
+You need to start preparing your skin in the days leading up to your tanning session to ensure it is ready to tan safely and able to hold the tan for longer as well.

-- It is always a good idea to shower, exfoliate and shave one or two days before your tanning bed session.
-Exfoliating your skin helps remove all excess dead skin cells, and if not removed, these could lead to peeling which would just strip the tan off anyways.
+- It is always a good idea to shower, exfoliate, and shave one or two days before your tanning bed session.
+Exfoliating your skin helps remove all excess dead skin cells, and if not removed, these can lead to peeling, which would strip the tan off anyway.

-- Shaving before is a good idea because if you shave after you tan, this could strip your new tan away.
+- Shaving before is a good idea because shaving after you tan can strip away your new tan.

-- Once you have exfoliated, showered and shaved, you should apply an oil-free moisturizer to lock in some extra hydration.
+- Once you have exfoliated, showered, and shaved, apply an oil-free moisturiser to lock in extra hydration.

 - Check your medication before going to tan in a tanning bed.
-Some prescription medicines can cause the skin to become sensitive to UV rays, which will land you with sunburn instead of a suntan.
+Some prescription medicines can cause the skin to become sensitive to UV rays, which can result in sunburn instead of a suntan.

 - Just before your tan, apply an SPF lip balm to your lips.
-Many people forget to protect their lips and land up with a beautiful tan, but dry cracked lips.
+Many people forget to protect their lips and end up with beautiful, tanned, but dry and cracked lips.

-- Before you leave for the salon, remove all makeup, jewelry and do not wear any essential oils or heavy perfumes.
+- Before you leave for the salon, remove all makeup, jewellery and do not wear any essential oils or heavy perfumes.
 This could act as a barrier to your skin tanning evenly.

 What To Do During The Tanning Session

-Once your skin is perfectly prepped to go into the tanning bed, there are a few more things to remember to tan safely.
+Once your skin is perfectly prepared to enter the tanning bed, there are a few more things to remember to tan safely.

-- Once you are in the privacy of the tanning room, disrobe to whatever level you are comfortable with.
-The fewer clothes you wear, the more complete tan you will have.
+- Once you are in the privacy of the tanning room, disrobe to the level of comfort you prefer.
+The fewer clothes you wear, the more complete your tan will be.
 However, if you choose to tan nude, be sure to protect areas that are not normally exposed to the sun.

 - Do not enter a tanning bed unless you have eye protection.
-Your eyes will suffer damage if you use a tanning bed without anything covering your eyes.
-Most salons rent the eye protectors out, or you can purchase your own, which is more sanitary, that you can carry along to any appointment you need to.
+Your eyes can suffer damage if you use a tanning bed without wearing protective eyewear.
+Most salons rent out the eye protectors, or you can purchase your own, which is more sanitary, allowing you to carry them along to any appointment you need to attend.

 - Do not tan longer than recommended for your skin type.